-The New York Lease is effective as of December 8, 2020 and commenced in December 2020 when the facility was made available to us by the Landlord.
-Payments on the lease will begin upon the date of the Landlord's substantial completion of certain improvements to the Leased Premises (the "Commencement Date"), as set forth in the New York Lease, targeted to be 35 days from the execution of the New York Lease.
+The New York Lease was effective as of December 8, 2020 and commenced in December 2020 when the facility was made available to us by the Landlord.
+Payments on the lease begin upon the date of the Landlord's substantial completion of certain improvements to the Leased Premises (the "Commencement Date"), as set forth in the New York Lease.
 The initial term of the New York Lease is 10 years and seven months (the "Initial Term"), unless sooner terminated as provided in the New York Lease.
 We may extend the term of the New York Lease for one additional option period of five years.
 We have the option to terminate the New York Lease on the sixth anniversary of the Commencement Date, provided that we give the Landlord written notice not less than nine months and not more than 12 months in advance and that we pay the Landlord a termination fee as more particularly described in the New York Lease.
 The Landlord provided a construction allowance to the Company in an aggregate amount not to exceed \$250,795, to reimburse the Company for the cost of certain improvements to be made by the Company to the Leased Premises.